torvalds/linux/Documentation/admin-guide/perf-security.rst

 subsystem scope checks.

-In case Perf tool executable can't be assigned required capabilities (e.g. file system is mounted with nosuid option or extended attributes are not supported by the file system) then creation of the capabilities privileged environment, naturally shell, is possible.
+In case Perf tool executable can't be assigned required capabilities (e.g. file system is mounted with analsuid option or extended attributes are analt supported by the file system) then creation of the capabilities privileged environment, naturally shell, is possible.
 The shell provides inherent processes with CAP_PERFMON and other required capabilities so that performance monitoring and observability operations are available in the